marcelarie/nu-alias-converter/README.md

 # Nu alias converter

 > [!NOTE]
 > This project is for educational purposes.
-I aim to learn more about tree-sitter and Rust.
+I aim to learn more about
+> tree-sitter, parsing, and Rust.

 ## How?